Skip to main content

 7. Monitor Configuration:

 Double-check the configuration of your monitor.
 Ensure that the URL, port, and other settings are correct and match what you are monitoring.
+For HTTP/HTTPS monitors, verify the request method in the monitor settings.
+Switching to 'GET' under Advanced Settings might resolve erroneous downtime reports.

 8. Network Issues: